daveseah/project-1401/README.md

 * Install local Javascript packages with `mimosa build`.
 This grabs the Javascript client libraries using Mimosa-Bower, as specified by the `bower.json` config file.
 * If everything seemed to work, type `mimosa watch -s` and then open Chrome to **http://localhost:3000**, on the same machine you installed Project 1401.

+## Updates

+September 20, 2014
-As of September 20, 2014, I only have committed the pristine Durandal/Mimosa setup, with cosmetic text changes.
+: I only have committed the pristine Durandal/Mimosa setup, with cosmetic text changes.
 My goal is to make very careful commits that show EXACTLY how I'm adapting this framework into a Javascript game platform, explaining the underlying architecture of the system so I don't forget how it works.

+September 28, 2014
+: Added game module loading w/ basic gameloop and gamestep control (text only), rewriting it to be easier to create modules from scratch.